mikelodder7/vsss-rs/README.md

 When operating in standard mode, no traits should be necessary to be implemented and there are default functions to accomplish what you want just like in previous versions.

-`StdVsss` provides the majority of methods needed to accomplish splitting and reconstructing secrets.
+`StdVsss` provides the majority of methods needed to accomplish splitting and reconstructing secrets but requires specifying lots of generic parameters.
+If you need to use a specific field, `DefaultStdVsss` is provided to make the process easier. `DefaultStdVsss` assumes the identifier is `u8` and the share is a `Vec<u8>`.

 If you need custom structs in no-std mode the `vsss_arr_impl` macro will create the necessary implementations for you.